enketo/enketo/packages/enketo-express/tutorials/developing-with-kpi.md

 -   **Connection refused:** Verify that both services are running and the IP address is correct
 -   **API key mismatch:** Ensure the `ENKETO_API_KEY` matches in both configurations
 -   **Port conflicts:** Check that port 8005 is available for Enketo
+-   **Enketo not starting:** Ensure that Kobotoolbox backend is running and that the `docker-compose.frontend.custom.yml` is correctly configured
+-   **KoboToolbox not starting:** Verify that Enketo is running and the sequence of starting services is followed correctly

 **Happy developing!**